Moving from Houston, TX to Kansas City, MO

 Another style of music that owes much to the city is blues.
 Starting in the 1940s, the blues sound began to owe a lot to Kansas City.
 Many jam sessions took place at 18th and Vine in the Downtown East section of the city.
 This tradition continues at that exact spot at the Kansas City’s Musician’s Foundation, which has immunity from the town’s liquor laws.
 Some notable blues musicians from Kansas City include Sonny Kenner, Little Hatch, Cotton Candy and Brody Buster.

 Education in Kansas City

 Kansas City is also a very educated town, offering options that rival even that of a large city like Houston.
 Kansas City has 16 different school districts contained within its population.
 This includes both private and public offerings.
 The town offers several libraries to help educate its residents, as well, including the Linda Hall Library, the Kansas City Public Library and the Mid-Continent Public Library, which has one of the largest collections in the country.

 For higher education, there are also impressive options, as well.
 This includes the Jesuit Rockhurst University, which is more than 100 years old, the Kansas City Art Institute, Avila University, the University of Missouri-Kansas City, William Jewell College, the Saint Paul School of Technology and Park University.

 Making the move to Kansas City

-U-Pack®, a “you pack, we drive” moving service is a great way to move to Kansas City because you can get there fast and save money.
-In fact, U-Pack averages transit times of just 2-5 business days.
-Plus U-Pack prices are affordable with rates often comparing to truck rental.
+U-Pack® is a great way to move to Kansas City because you can get there fast and save money.
+Plus U-Pack prices are affordable with rates often comparable to truck rental.
 Get a free moving quote today and make the more affordable, faster move to KC today.
 Explore our nationwide coverage area to learn more.

 Welcome to Kansas City, MO!